jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 * **System Diagnostic Report** – runs a health check of your cluster (generates a diagnostic report).
 * **Audit Trace** – search audit logs by user email and time range.

-``(Screenshot placeholder: cluster‑report‑upload.png – show the Upload Report graphs.)`` ``(Screenshot placeholder: cluster‑report‑storage‑statistics.png – show the Storage Statistics table.)`` ``(Screenshot placeholder: cluster‑report‑bandwidth‑usage.png – show the Bandwidth Usage graph and top users.)``
+``(Screenshot placeholder: cluster‑report‑upload.png – shows the **Upload Report** page under Reports with graphs for file uploads in the last 30 days, week, day and hour.)``
+``(Screenshot placeholder: cluster‑report‑storage‑statistics.png – shows the **Storage Statistics** page under Reports.
+It lists totals for files, folders and storage size and includes pie charts of file types and tables ranking tenants and users by usage.)``
+``(Screenshot placeholder: cluster‑report‑bandwidth‑usage.png – shows the **Bandwidth Usage** page with a line graph of upload/download bandwidth over time and tables listing top tenants and users by bandwidth.)``

 Cluster Controls
 ----------------